 The technological aspect of digital twin is a combination of state-of-the-art solutions that work together seamlessly to paint an exhaustive picture of the assets, identify opportunities, reduce deficiencies, and allow informed decisions to be made more quickly.

-A full digital twin of a process facility is quite complex.
+A full digital twin of a processing facility is quite complex.
 For a new factory, designing in 3D may give it a head start if the model is kept ‘as-built’ after commissioning.
 For ageing assets, the situation is more complex when dealing with 3D laser scans that lack metadata.
 A lot of information about the asset resides in 2D documentation, schematics, and various spreadsheets and databases.

 The maintenance management system may hold crucial information about the performance of the facility.
-A standardized data model is needed for connectivity, analytics, and/or visualization combined with the simulation model to mimic the production process, the real-life production, and equipment performance.
+A standardized data model is needed for connectivity, analytics, and/or visualization combined with the simulation model to mimic the production process, real-life production, and equipment performance.

-The virtual environment must be represented graphically on screen for users to gain the most advantage from the digital twin.
-The sensor generated data (historical and real time) must be made available to the digital twin for full simulation and training of the model, while maintaining the full model ‘as-built’ after maintenance modifications or performance improvement updates.
+The virtual environment must be represented graphically on-screen for users to gain the most advantage from the digital twin.
+The sensor-generated data (historical and real-time) must be made available to the digital twin for full simulation and training of the model while maintaining the full model ‘as-built’ after maintenance modifications or performance improvement updates.
 This is necessary to acquire all the benefits of the digital twin.

 Process manufacturing facilities typically store technical information describing the factory across various data systems.
 Viewport is an intelligent engineering content platform that connects all your asset information and makes it available to your organization in a 360-degree view.

 It supports 30+ source systems, such as the design, ERP, ECM and EAM systems, and 140+ file formats.
-Viewport also connects to the SCADA and DCS system or your data historian, such as OSIsoft PI, allowing sensor generated data to be leveraged in your digital twin.
+Viewport also connects to the SCADA and DCS system or your data historian, such as OSIsoft PI, allowing sensor-generated data to be leveraged in your digital twin.

 By using all available technical information to create the virtual representation of the facility you have a head start for the digital twin.
 Analytics and simulation can easily be applied, and Viewport automatically maintains the full model after plant modifications.